2KAbhishek/exercism.nvim/README.md

     default_language = 'ruby', -- Default language for exercise list
     add_default_keybindings = true, -- Whether to add default keybindings
     use_new_command = false, -- Use new Exercism command
+    max_recents = 30, -- Maximum number of recent exercises to keep
     icons = {
         concept = '', -- Icon for concept exercises
         practice = '', -- Icon for practice exercises